Andrauss/WindowControllerFx/README.md

     }

 ```
-5 - (Optional) override initialize method if you want node initialization control
+5 - Override initialize method if you want node initialization control

 6 - Instance your controller and use one of show methods to display your stage
 ```java